 The circumstances in which we share your data with third parties

 The RA may share your data with the other RA entities, suppliers or service providers to provide the products or services you’ve requested from us, for example, we may use a separate company to deliver goods to you.
 Other instances where we may share your data would be for payment processing, mailing houses, database services or website hosting.

 If you have chosen to take part in a competition or an activity the RA is running jointly with a third-party organisation, you will be asked if your data can be shared with these third parties.

-We may also share data with such online engines as Google and Facebook to help us to identify customers who are similar to our audiences, target the adverts that we serve, and ensure they are relevant to new and existing customers.
+We may also share data with such online engines as Google, Facebook and other third parties, to help us to identify customers who are similar to our audiences, target the adverts that we serve, and ensure they are relevant to new and existing customers.
 However, we will only do so if we are satisfied that your personal data is secure and will not be used for any other purpose.
 The personal data shared for these purposes is pseudonymised to protect it.

 We may disclose your personal information to a third party if we are under a duty to disclose your personal data in order to comply with any legal obligation (for example to government bodies and law enforcement agencies), or in order to enforce or apply our rights (including in relation to our website or other applicable terms and conditions) or to protect the RA, for example in cases of suspected fraud or defamation.
 This may also include CCTV footage.